rorybennett/SCG-Sensor-Windows/README.md

 ### Basic Operation: Plotting

 Once the IMU is connected the program will start plotting data immediately.
-Any of the acceleration values can be removed, or shown, in the displayed plot by deselecting, or selecting, their relevant checkboxes respectively.
+Any of the acceleration values can be removed, or shown, in the displayed plot by deselecting, or selecting, their relevant checkboxes.
-Even when deselected the plotting data is stored in memory,so when it is selected again there is no gap in the plot between when it was deselected and reselected.
+Even when deselected the plotting data is stored in memory, so when it is selected again there is no gap in the plot between when it was deselected and reselected.

 The plot can be reset: The plotting data is cleared before new data is added.